 But What if I Must Have the Best Graphics?

 A game's visuals are affected by two things: the hardware's graphical features and the game's visual style.
-Realistic visuals with dynamic lighting and complex shaders applied to detailed 3D geometry are demanding, and some game systems are better suited for this task than others.
-Games with the right aesthetics can still deliver a jaw-dropping experience on lesser hardware.
+Realistic visuals with dynamic lighting and complex shaders applied to detailed 3D geometry are demanding.
+Still, titles with the right visual style can deliver a jaw-dropping experience on lesser hardware.

 If the games you want are available on multiple platforms, the choice might come down to which platform delivers the best graphics.

-PCs can have a huge horsepower advantage over anything else, depending greatly on the strength of its video card.
+PCs can have a considerable horsepower advantage over anything else, depending greatly on their video card's strength.
 Sadly, a portion of that power sometimes gets wasted when some games ship on PC without being adequately optimized.

-After that, the Xbox One and PlayStation 4 deliver comparable performances, depending on how proficient the developers are at exploiting each platforms' quirks.
-Further down the ladder is the Nintendo Switch and, at the very bottom, we find tablets and smartphones.
+After that, the Xbox and PlayStation deliver comparable performances, depending on how proficient the developers are at exploiting each platforms' quirks.
+Further down the ladder is the Nintendo Switch, and at the very bottom, we find tablets and smartphones.

 How about cost-effectiveness?

-With so many of games launching simultaneously on PS4, Xbox and PCs, you might think that a 500$ console is a better deal than a 1000$ PC.
-It’s not that simple.
+With so many games launching simultaneously on PlayStation, Xbox and PCs, you might think that a 500$ console is a better deal than a 1000$ PC.
+It's not that simple.

 Gaming Expenses Calculator

-If you have to budget your expenses carefully, the following calculator will help determine how much different gaming systems will cost you.
-The table below reflects what I would consider normal use for each of the consoles involved, but feel free to adapt the values to match your gaming habits.
+Suppose you have to budget your expenses carefully.
+In that case, the following calculator will help determine how much different gaming systems will cost you.
+The table below reflects what I would consider typical use for each of the consoles involved, but feel free to adapt the values to match your gaming habits.